MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/ns-dhcpsapi-_dhcp_scan_list.md

 ### -field NumScanItems

-Specifies the number of <a href="https://msdn.microsoft.com/82e36660-fb56-4334-97d0-c34facad55a6">DHCP_SCAN_ITEM</a>
-         structures listed in <i>ScanItems</i>.
+Specifies the number of <a href="https://msdn.microsoft.com/82e36660-fb56-4334-97d0-c34facad55a6">DHCP_SCAN_ITEM</a>structures listed in <i>ScanItems</i>.

 ### -field ScanItems

-Pointer to a list of <a href="https://msdn.microsoft.com/82e36660-fb56-4334-97d0-c34facad55a6">DHCP_SCAN_ITEM</a>
-         structures that contain the specific client IP addresses whose leases differed between the in-memory cache of client leases and the subnet client lease database during a <a href="https://msdn.microsoft.com/6324c197-7237-449f-ae23-4f04b1b7498e">DhcpScanDatabase</a>
+Pointer to a list of <a href="https://msdn.microsoft.com/82e36660-fb56-4334-97d0-c34facad55a6">DHCP_SCAN_ITEM</a>structures that contain the specific client IP addresses whose leases differed between the in-memory cache of client leases and the subnet client lease database during a <a href="https://msdn.microsoft.com/6324c197-7237-449f-ae23-4f04b1b7498e">DhcpScanDatabase</a>operation.
-       operation.

 ### -field ScanItems.size_is